princeton-computational-imaging/Delta-Prox/examples/applications/deraining/README.md

 ## Prepare Data and Checkpoints

 - Download test data from [Google drive](https://drive.google.com/file/d/1P_-RAvltEoEhfT-9GrWRdpEi6NSswTs8/view?usp=sharing ).
-Put it into `datasets/test` folder.
-For examples, `datasets/test/Rain100H`.
+Put it into the `datasets/test` folder.
+For example, use `datasets/test/Rain100H`.

 - Download the checkpoints from [Huggingface]().

 ## Evaluation

-- Unrolled Proximal Gradient Descent with shared parameters and Restormer as initializer.
+- Unrolled Proximal Gradient Descent with shared parameters and restormer as initializer.

 ```bash
 python test_unroll_share.py